An exciting approach to theoretical spectroscopy: Acknowledgement

-The projection of the Fock exchange on wavefunctions in~\cref{eq:hybrids_mb} introduces a dependence of the total energy and the band energies on the number of empty bands used in the calculation.
-We overcome this issue and gain control over the precision of hybrid calculations in the alternative implementation that adopts the \gls{ace}~\cite{Lin2016}.
-It introduces a different low-rank approximation:
+The projection of the Fock exchange on the wavefunctions in~\cref{eq:hybrids_mb} introduces a dependence of the total energy and the band energies on the number of empty bands used in the calculation.
+We overcome this issue and gain control over the precision of hybrid calculations with an alternative implementation \cite{Zavickis2022} that adopts the \gls{ace}~\cite{Lin2016}.
+It constructs a low-rank representation of the Fock exchange operator in the subspace spanned by the occupied states,

-with $W_{n\mathbf{k}}(\mathbf{r})=\hat{v}^\mathrm{HF}_{\ts\mathrm{X}} \psi_{n \mathbf{k}}(\mathbf{r})$ that converges to the exact result for the given basis once self-consistency is reached.
-Note that the radial functions are generated using a local potential, $v_0^{\alpha}(r)$, even though the potential in hybrids has a non-local contribution.
-The usual approach in \gls{lapw} is to precompute the radial basis as well as core orbitals with \gls{gga} and employ them unmodified in hybrids~\cite{Betzinger2010,Tran2011}.
-We addressed this deficiency by implementing a radial solver that generates radial functions and core orbitals consistent with hybrids~\cite{Uzulis2022,Uzulis2026}.
+with $W_{n\mathbf{k}}(\mathbf{r})=\hat{v}^\mathrm{HF}_{\mathrm{x}} \psi_{n \mathbf{k}}(\mathbf{r})$ and converges to the exact result for the given basis once self-consistency is reached.
+Note that the radial functions are generated using a local multiplicative potential even though the potential in hybrid functionals has a nonlocal contribution.
+The usual approach in \gls{lapw} is to precompute the radial basis as well as core orbitals with \gls{gga} and use them unmodified in hybrids~\cite{Betzinger2010,Tran2011}.
+We addressed this deficiency by implementing a radial solver that generates radial functions and core orbitals consistent with hybrid functionals~\cite{Uzulis2022,Uzulis2026}.
 This approach employed together with \gls{ace} recovers the micro-Ha precision for absolute total energies in calculations with hybrid functionals.

 In the \gls{ace} code, we follow~\cref{eq:exop} directly and evaluate the convolution integral for every pair of wavefunctions using the pseudocharge method~\cite{Weinert1981} and its modifications~\cite{Uzulis2025} for the bare and screened Coulomb kernels, respectively.
-With $N_\mathrm{at}$ being the number of atoms, the computational effort scales as $O(N_\mathrm{at}^4)$ as in the other implementation.
-In the \gls{ace} code, this scaling derives from calculating the convolution integral that has to be evaluated for all $O(N_\mathrm{at}^2)$ pairs of wavefunctions, requiring $O(N_\mathrm{at}^2)$ floating-point operations for periodic systems.
-Ref.~\cite{Uzulis2025} discusses modifications of the pseudocharge method that allowed us to reduce the scaling of its most time-consuming steps and thus make first steps towards the overall $O(N_\mathrm{at}^3 \log N_\mathrm{at})$ effort in \gls{ace} calculations.
+With $N_\mathrm{at}$ being the number of atoms, the computational effort scales as $\bigO(N_\mathrm{at}^4)$ as in the other implementation.
+In the \gls{ace} code, this scaling derives from calculating the convolution integral that has to be evaluated for all $\bigO(N_\mathrm{at}^2)$ pairs of wavefunctions, requiring $\bigO(N_\mathrm{at}^2)$ floating-point operations for periodic systems.
+Reference~\cite{Uzulis2025} discusses modifications of the pseudocharge method that allowed us to reduce the computational effort of its most time-consuming steps and thus make first steps towards the overall $\bigO(N_\mathrm{at}^3 \log N_\mathrm{at})$ scaling in \gls{ace} calculations.